dasmith2951/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+~ personalDice fn, the var created inside the scope {}.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+~ console print will always show "Dan rolled a" and the integer changes based on the Math.random generator.

 c.
 What is the lexical scope of `newRoll`?
+~ "function()" aka an anonymous function.

 ### Task 3 - Stretch Goals